EmmanuelleB985/UK_BOB/README.md

 # Citations
-This work is based on Swin-UNetr, TotalVibeSegmentator and InTEnt.
+This work is based on Swin-UNetr, TotalVibeSegmentator, InTEnt and MONAI.
 We thank the authors of these works, please consider citing them:

 ```